 I’ve worked hard to ensure that the edition students are using is carefully constructed.
 Having forged connections with other nineteenth-century researchers at conferences, I’ve been able to include short essays about the novel written by some of the most influential scholars in my field.
 But there are significant gaps in the stories that researchers in my field focus on the most.
-Although I’ve tried to appeal to student imaginations by inviting them to read my text through the eyes of a historically-situated Victorian reader persona, I’ve failed to connect with many of my students.
-It is the readers who enjoy the most privilege who are best able to see themselves and their families’ history represented in these personae.
-In contrast, a genderqueer student in my class won’t see that part of hir experience represented in our historical essays, each of which draws on primary and secondary sources that represent gender in binary terms.
+Although I’ve tried to appeal to student imaginations by inviting them to read my text with an eye to the range of ways that nineteenth-century readers interacted with fiction, I’ve failed to connect with many of my students.
+It is the readers who enjoy the most privilege who are best able to see themselves and their families’ history represented in the supplemental essays in the text.
+In contrast, a genderqueer student in my class won’t see that part of hir experience represented in these contextual overviews, each of which draws on primary and secondary sources that represent gender in binary terms.
 (This despite the fact that such perspectives on gender weren’t universal during this period.)
 A student of color won’t learn much about what his day-to-day interactions could have looked like in Victorian Britain: these details are missing in my text as well as in my in-class lectures.
 These students have excellent imaginations, but the activity seems inauthentic—yet another moment where to participate, they need to look through the eyes of white, straight, cisgender people.

 Unfortunately, because I’ve made much of the fact that our class’s critical edition is filled with essays from the most elite writers in the field, I’ve unwittingly reinforced the idea that these are the voices that have the most value in our classroom.
 My students recognize that they don’t have a PhD, a professorship, or a book deal with Cambridge University Press.
 Maybe they’re not English majors to begin with.
 If they wanted to help correct the record, who would even listen?
 These students can write an essay for class, but they know that I will skim it once to leave comments on it and then it will wither and die in their learning management system.
 Why put forth the effort—especially when that effort will be higher for them because secondary sources will resist their attempts to find nondominant perspectives at every turn?